Creating Safe Schools for All

 Upper St. Clair School District

 Our full SUN Collaborative team implemented the 6-hour SUN training to educators in the Upper St. Clair School District.
 Approximately 220 educators (e.g. teachers, support staff, counselors, and administrators) completed the training.
-Educators knowledge and confidence in supporting neurodivergent children significantly improved after the SUN program.
+Educators knowledge and confidence in working with neurodivergent children significantly improved after the SUN program.

 SXSW EDU